mgood7123/PixelCrop-Zoomable/README.md

 # PixelCrop-Zoomable

-An application designed to do one thing: zoom into a pixel
+An application designed to do one thing:

+Zoom into a pixel

 # Features